-Soul music is at the core of the sound and style of Grand Rapids based duo Frederic and Ronza (Keith and Leslie Bean).
+Soul music is at the core of the sound and style of Indianapolis, IN based Frederic and Ronza (Keith and Leslie Bean).
 Like the soul music of the past that was born out of a return to roots, honesty, emotion and expressiveness, Frederic and Ronza’s music was born from those same characteristics.
 Married in 2014, this soul duo writes and delivers music that is relatable, passionate and authentic, writing about the joys and sorrows of life.
-Powerful vocals and strong harmonies accompanied by electric guitar, bass guitar, keyboard and drums are at the heart of the compelling musical arrangements.
+Powerful vocals and strong harmonies accompanied by electric and acoustic guitar, bass guitar, keyboard and drums are at the heart of the compelling musical arrangements.

 The Music Journey